 Self-help book scheme

-Your Counselling Service, in collaboration with the Library Services team, have set up a Bibliotherapy scheme to help you tackle life’s ups and downs.
+The Counselling Service, in collaboration with the Library, have set up the Library Wellbeing Collection to help you tackle life’s ups and downs.

-The Bibliotherapy scheme is funded by a former student of the University of Westminster.
-Bibliotherapy aims to help you find self-help books that can empower and guide you when dealing with emotional difficulties such as:
+The Library Wellbeing Collection aims to help you find self-help books that can empower and guide you when dealing with emotional difficulties such as: